Davide Suverato

 (a current version of this working paper is available upon request at suverato@kof.ethz.ch)

 Abstract.
 This paper develops a dynamic general equilibrium model of trade with heterogeneous firms and homogeneous workers who search for a job also when they are employed; on the job search (OJS).
 The model is able to predict the short-run costs due to labor market adjustment and the long-run gains from increased trade exposure.
 The model shows how the destruction of jobs, caused by trade-induced rm exit, determines a rise in unemployment and a reduction in the probability to find a job.
 As a result, welfare decreases in the short-run.
 However, this allocation is unstable.
 The excessively low labor market tightness triggers the recovery.
 During the adjustment, the probability of receiving a wage o er grows, the wages increase and new exporters expand employment also at the expenses of relatively low productivity firms which shrink.
-In the long-run, trade increases welfare; not
+In the long-run, trade increases welfare; not only because of a greater aggregate productivity, but also because the initial loss of jobs is o set and the average wage is higher.

 (a current version of this working paper is available upon request at suverato@kof.ethz.ch)